 Some women develop resistance to their mates during pregnancy.
 If you want to know why you feel this way, keep reading.
+This article is about the phenomena faced by many women.
+Feeling rejected by husband during pregnancy.

 Rejection of a spouse during pregnancy is common.
 Many women feel aversion to their spouse or some of their characteristics during this period.
 We want to share with you the reasons for this reluctance and what you can do to make your pregnancy go well with your spouse in the best possible way.